MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M02_Lab03_Set_up_dimensions.md

 1. Set up a dimension with dimension values

-### Steps

-1. Set up a dimension with dimension values.
+### Task 1: Set up a dimension with dimension values.

 2. From the main Business Central page in the black bar at the top of the page to the right, click the search icon.
 Type **Dimensions**, then select the **Dimensions** link.